FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/rpc_api.md

 }
 ```

-Note: After version 3.4.0, the Call with sign interface is supported, and the private key is used when initiating a static call request to the request body.(to+data)After signing, the user address corresponding to the signature will be restored on the node side, and the tx.origin and msg.sender of the call request can be obtained from the contract to achieve the purpose of user identity authentication.。
+Note: After version 3.4.0, the Call with sign interface is supported, and the private key is used when initiating a static call request to the request body(to+data)After signing, the user address corresponding to the signature will be restored on the node side, and the tx.origin and msg.sender of the call request can be obtained from the contract to achieve the purpose of user identity authentication。

 ```shell
 # Request